tapanKr277/QuizManagementSystem/README.md

 Saves it to the quiz database automatically

-This process is powered by a dedicated microservice and runs asynchronously using Feign + background processing.
+✅ This process is powered by a dedicated microservice and runs asynchronously using Feign Clients and background processing.

 📊 API Documentation
 Swagger is available at: